hoangduytran/blender-manual/manual/files/import_export/usd.rst

    so Blender uses the flag from the first material to mark the entire mesh as single/double-sided.
    If there is no material it defaults to double-sided.

-Mesh Normals
-   The mesh subdivision scheme in USD is 'Catmull-Clark' by default, but Blender uses 'None' instead, indicating that a polygonal mesh is exported.
-   This is necessary for USD to understand the custom normals;
-   otherwise the mesh is always rendered smooth.

-Vertex Velocities
-   Currently only fluid simulations (not meshes in general) have explicit vertex velocities.
-   This is the most important case for exporting velocities, though, as the baked mesh changes topology all the time, and thus computing the velocities at import time in a post-processing step is hard.

 Materials
    When there are multiple materials, the mesh faces are stored as geometry subset and each material is assigned to the appropriate subset.